 If I’d ever thought about filing the first one, my Mother would have shown me what a ‘lack-of-love’ is really all about Lol!!
 If this doesn’t resonate with you, then it’s because you either don’t watch the news or don’t live in the U.S. But wait…it doesn’t stop there.
-Speaking of unthinkable lawsuits, many nightclub and bar owners are constantly being attacked over ‘slip-and-fall’ accidents.
+Speaking of unthinkable lawsuits, many hotel, restaurant and bar owners are constantly being attacked over ‘slip-and-fall’ accidents.
 It doesn’t stop there.
-It seems some people go to the local bar to pad their bank accounts.
+Apparently, some people go to the local bar to pad their bank accounts.
 Clients tell me stories like these all the time.
 Here’s the latest fad: “Drive-by ADA lawsuits.”
 I was recently made aware of this by a very close friend and client.
-When I heard this story I felt as though I had been sucker-punched; I can hardly imagine how he feels.
+When I heard that story I felt as though I’d been sucker-punched.
+I can hardly imagine how he feels.

 DRIVE-BY ADA LAWSUITS AND ‘FREQUENT FLIERS’: WHAT NIGHTCLUB OWNERS NEED TO KNOW

-The term “Drive-By ADA Lawsuit” refers to people who file numerous lawsuits who merely drive-by various establishments, from town-to-town, in search of ADA violations.
+The term “Drive-By ADA Lawsuit” refers to people who merely drive-by various establishments, in search of ADA violations.
 Some attorneys have websites that recruit people with disabilities for the sole purpose of filing drive-by lawsuits.
-Clients earn up to $4,000 each time they aren’t able to use something at a business because of their disability!
-Some have become ‘frequent filers’ – disabled people who make significant money by filing multiple ADA claims with the help of unscrupulous lawyers.
+Potential clients earn up to $4,000 each time they aren’t able to use something at a business because of their disability!
+Some have become ‘frequent filers’.
+These are disabled people who make significant money by filing multiple ADA claims with the help of unscrupulous lawyers.
 The respective business owner must pay not only the fines, but the plaintiff’s attorney’s fees (as well as their own) and all necessary building alterations.

-WHY GRANDFATHERING IS NO LONGER THE NIGHTCLUB OWNER’S SECURITY BLANKET
+WHY GRANDFATHERING IS NO LONGER AN OWNER’S SECURITY BLANKET

 MUNICIPALITIES ARE UNDER PRESSURE

-Municipalities everywhere have the burden of upgrading existing buildings (constructed prior to 1990) to ADA standards.
-Traditionally, they widely accepted the grandfathering standard.
-Like everyone I know, I support ADA.
-I used to think that grandfathering was a good and fair concept.
-Evidently, those days are over, my friends.
-Most drive-by lawsuits are filed against ‘mom-and-pop’ business owners, who often times do not have the wherewithal to make the necessary improvements.
+Municipalities everywhere have the burden of upgrading existing buildings to ADA standards.
+This applies to buildings constructed prior to 1990.
+Traditionally, the grandfathering standard included ADA.
+I support ADA.
+I’ve always felt that grandfathering was a good and fair concept.
+Most drive-by lawsuits are filed against ‘mom-and-pop’ business owners.
+These are people who often times do not have the wherewithal to make the necessary improvements.

 CALIFORNIA IS “GROUND ZERO” OF DRIVE-BY ADA LAWSUITS

-Although drive-by stories have been around since 1990, it seems that the state of California is “ground zero” to the epidemic that has become drive-by ADA lawsuits.
-According to a story published in the website ‘Paralyzed Veterans of America,’:
+Drive-by stories have been around since 1990.
+California is “ground zero” to the epidemic that has become drive-by ADA lawsuits.
+According to a story published in ‘Paralyzed Veterans of America,’:

-- “In late September 2012, California Governor Jerry Brown signed state Senate Bill 1186, to put restrictions on remedies available under ADA lawsuits in California…
+- “In late September 2012, California Governor Jerry Brown signed state Senate Bill 1186.
+This placed restrictions on remedies available under ADA lawsuits in California.

-- California had previously passed a state law that made every ADA violation worth $4000, plus attorney’s fees, to a complainant…
+- California had previously passed a law that made every ADA violation worth $4000, plus attorney’s fees.

-- Since then, more “drive-by” lawsuits have happened in California than any other state – more than 40% of all ADA lawsuits nationally.”
+- Nowadays, more “drive-by” lawsuits have happened in California than any other state – more than 40% of all ADA lawsuits nationally.”

 Businesses across the country have been slapped with thousands of drive-by lawsuits in recent years.
-The ADA does not currently require that individuals give the businesses notice of the alleged ADA violations before filing suit, so these lawsuits are often unexpected.
+The ADA does not currently require that individuals give the businesses notice of the alleged ADA violations before filing suit.
+Therefore, these lawsuits are often unexpected.